-Continuing its work to create long-term, regional development plans, the Patrick Administration has announced the completion of the Merrimack Valley Region Plan, which will coordinate future development to create sustainable growth while maintaining local natural resources.
+Continuing its work to create long-term, regional development plans, the Merrimack Valley Region Plan is complete, which will coordinate future development to create sustainable growth while maintaining local natural resources.

 The Executive Office of Housing and Economic Development (EOHED) began working with the Merrimack Valley Planning Commission (MVPC) in the spring of 2012 to expand the state’s regional planning efforts to include the 15 Merrimack Valley communities represented by MVPC.
 EOHED has used the Planning Ahead for Growth Strategy it created to work with regions in the state (in particular the South Coast Rail region and the 495/MetroWest region) to develop regional plans which are based on identifying promising areas for new growth.
 In addition to identifying areas for growth, EOHED has partnered with the Executive Office of Energy and Environmental Affairs (EEA) to ensure that regional plans reflect a well-balanced analysis of future land use objectives for the region by also identifying appropriate areas to prioritize for preservation.

 - Merrimack Valley Regional Plan - Process Summary file size 2MB , June 2013

 - State Priority Areas

 - State Priority Preservation Areas

 Links and Resources